Is Buying Property Still a Good Investment in 2026?

 Over rolling 10-year periods, global equity indices have generally produced total returns comparable to or exceeding residential property in most Tier-1 markets, once rental yield and capital growth are measured against dividend yield and price appreciation.

-The comparison shifts, however, when leverage is applied to property.
+The comparison shifts when leverage is applied to property.
 An investor who purchases a property with a 20% deposit is effectively deploying five times leverage.
 If the property appreciates by 5%, the return on the equity invested is closer to 25%.
 That leverage effect also works in reverse, amplifying losses if values fall.

 REITs as an Alternative Path to Property Investment

-Real Estate Investment Trusts give investors exposure to property assets without requiring direct ownership.
+Real Estate Investment Trusts give investors exposure to property assets without direct ownership.
 REITs are listed on exchanges, can be bought and sold like equities, and distribute rental income as dividends.

 Performance across REIT sectors has varied considerably in 2025–2026.
 Industrial and logistics REITs have held up well, consistent with the broader commercial real estate picture discussed earlier.
 Office REITs have faced pressure.
 Residential REITs in supply-constrained markets have shown relative stability.